captainzero93/security_harden_linux/README.md

 * **Run a home server** or self-host services
 * **Develop software** and want security without breaking your tools
 * **Are learning Linux** and want to start with good habits
+* **Want to understand security** - not just blindly apply it

 ### What makes this different:

-This script applies **industry-standard security WITHOUT breaking your desktop experience.** No more choosing between security and usability.
+This script applies **industry-standard security WITHOUT breaking your desktop experience.** No more choosing between security and usability. **v5.0 also teaches you WHY each security measure matters.**

 **Tested and optimized for:**